john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 ### Meet the Prof

-> TODO: He gets drunk and I have to drive him back.

 After a couple weeks, finally, the professor was going to arrive.
 I was excited to finally meet someone who worked at the observatory other than the maintenance guy.
 I was excited to meet the professor, to see if he could become my thesis advisor.
 Also, I hadn't really spoken to anyone in a couple weeks, and I was just excited to talk to someone.

 I was told Professor A would arrive a day before everybody else.
 The team was driving in from Davis, seven hours to the North, but he was driving in from Las Vegas, only two hours East of the observatory.
 [TODO: wordy]